openhab/openhab-addons/bundles/org.openhab.binding.airquality/README.md

 ## Supported Things

-There is exactly one supported thing type, which represents the air quality information for an observation location.
+Bridge: The binding supports a bridge to connect to the [AQIcn.org service](https://aqicn.org).
+A bridge uses the thing ID "api".

-It has the `aqi` id.
+Station: Represents the air quality information for an observation location.

-Of course, you can add multiple Things, e.g. for measuring AQI for different locations.
+Of course, you can add multiple Stations, e.g. for measuring AQI for different locations.

 ## Discovery

 Local Air Quality can be autodiscovered based on system location.
-You will have complete default configuration with your apiKey.
+You will created a Bridge with your apiKey.

-## Binding Configuration
+## Bridge Configuration

-The binding configuration only holds the api key :
+The bridge configuration only holds the api key :

 | Parameter | Description                                                             |
 |-----------|-------------------------------------------------------------------------|